Education in Kyrgyz Republic

-The latest GPE program began in May 2014 and since then the GPE funding supported the following achievements:
+The latest GPE program began in May 2014 and has helped achieve the following results:

-- More than 114,356 children are enrolled in a year-long school preparation program.
+- 137,951 additional children enrolled in the full-year school preparation program,

-- 100 schools received teaching and learning materials for children with special education needs.
+- 100 schools were supplied with learning materials developed for children with special education needs,

 - An Early Development Instrument (EDI) to track child development in key domains of cognitive, social emotional and physical growth was introduced and is used to track school readiness.